clux/probes.hugo/content/post/2019-05-15-simple-kube-controllers.md

 ```

 Works fine.
 Although it's `patch --type=merge` which is the [only supported format atm](https://github.com/clux/kube-rs/issues/24).

-Note that we are always returning the `StatusCode`, even though this is generally only useful for when you need to distinguish `CREATED` from `OK` and `ACCEPTED`.
-The request would've been a success if you got an `Ok` anyway.

 ## Higher level abstractions
 With the core api abstractions in place.
 We can build Reflectors (structs that contain the logic to watch and cache state for a single resource type), and more.
 Since we talked about Reflector's earlier; Let's cover Informers.